SchumacherFM/Magento-Markdown/README.md

 - Magento >= 1.5
 - php >= 5.2.0

-There is the possibility that this extension may work with pre-1.5 Magento versions.
+There exists the possibility that this extension may work with pre-1.5 Magento versions.

 Support / Contribution
 ----------------------